Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 [^ka-20]: Though it may well be that a methodology that disproves impossibility affirms possibility, a psychological difference, exists nevertheless.
 A strict proof of impossibility in the empirical world and particularly in the political realm seems out of the question since it would involve a grasp of all possible conditions.
 In the case of logical constructions such as mathematics in which all conditions are previously defined, the situation is, of course, different.
 A demonstration of possibility, on the other hand, involves only the evaluation of a particular set of circumstances.
 This is essentially the procedure of the scientist who affirms first the possibility and then through an assumption of uniformity gives it universality.
 But Kant specifically required a proof of impossibility.

 [^ka-21]: This is based on Kant's later writings see N. Kemp Smith op. cit. p.
-608.
+608. [Available at Project Gutenberg](https://www.gutenberg.org/ebooks/43572)

 [^ka-22]: Two quotations will illustrate this point.
 The first is from Theory and Practice.
 Friedrich - The Philosophy of Kant - p.
 429.
 "...There exists a concept which may be expressed by the words constitutional law.
 If this concept has binding force...it has objective practical reality without our considering what good or ill may result; for the knowledge of these results is based purely on experience.
 If this be so, then constitutional law is based upon principles a priori since what is right can not be taught by experience.
 A theory of constitutional law exists with which practice must agree in order to be valid".